We're working with leading experts from around the UK to stream free live webinars to you in the comfort of your own home.

 We will not see or hear you, but you can add a comment or ask a question by clicking the comment icon under the video.

-Our presenters will speak for 15 minutes and then there will be a chance for a live Q&A. If you would like to submit questions to our presenters in advance.
+Our presenters will present and then there will be a chance for a live Q&A. You can submit questions to our presenters in advance.
 Email your webinar question and we will do our best to cover it in the presentation or Q&A.

 Watch previous webinars